pablogzalez/iCloud-Backup-Tool/README.md

 3. 🖥️ Install the required dependencies:
 <p>   pip install -r requirements.txt</p>

-4. ⚙️ Set up your iCloud and Telegram credentials in the script.
+4. ⚙️ Set up your iCloud credentials in the script.
+Optionally, set up Telegram credentials for notifications.

 ## 📖 Usage
-After setting up your credentials, you can run the script to perform backups and send notifications to Telegram.
+After setting up your credentials, you can run the script to perform backups.
+Optionally, you can enable Telegram notifications.

-🔍 Modify the script's arguments according to your needs to customize the backup process.
+🔍 Modify the script's arguments according to your needs to customize the backup process and notification settings.

 ### Launch Examples
 After setting up your credentials, you can run the script with different arguments according to your needs:

 - Perform a backup of the 'All Photos' album and save them in the '/backup/icloud' directory:
 <p>python icloud_backup.py --album "All Photos" --destination "/backup/icloud"</p>

-- Perform a backup of the 'Vacation' album and delete the videos after the backup:
+- Perform a backup of the 'Vacation' album, delete the videos after the backup, and send a Telegram notification:
-<p>python icloud_backup.py --album "Vacation" --destination "/backup/icloud" --delete-videos</p>
+<p>python icloud_backup.py --album "Vacation" --destination "/backup/icloud" --delete-videos --send-telegram</p>

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.